Free Random Projection for In-Context Reinforcement Learning: Theoretical and Numerical Details on the Kernel

 \subsection{Proof of Theorem}

 In this section, we provide the mathematical proof of \cref{thm:eff-dim}.
-To address the sum of $\lambda(w_i)$ in an abstract manner, we examine the group algebra $\C[\F_n]$ defined as follows.
-For spectral analysis, we focus on $\C$, and by limiting the coefficients, we can look at $\R[\F_n]$.
-For a comprehensive introduction to related concepts to $\C[\F_n]$, refer to \citep{mingo2017free}[Section~6.1].
+To handle the sum $\sum_{w\in\words}\lambda(w)$ algebraically, we work in the group algebra $\C[\F_n]$ defined as follows.
+For spectral analysis, we use complex coefficients; by restricting the coefficients to $\R$ one obtains $\R[\F_n]$.
+For a comprehensive introduction to concepts related to $\C[\F_n]$, refer to \citep[Section~6.1]{mingo2017free}.